PangJiutian/Pangjiutian.github.io/_pages/about.md

 # Publications

-## Current Research Topics: Petrophysical Inversion / Diffusion Model
+## Current Research Topics: Petrophysical Inversion/Diffusion Model

-Reservoir characterization integrates multi-source data (e.g., well logs, RGT) using diffusion models to enhance inversion results.
+Reservoir characterization seeks to reveal the spatial heterogeneity of subsurface properties to better understand fluid flow.
+Diffusion models, with their powerful learned priors, flexibly integrate various data sources—such as forward models, well logs, seismic facies, and RGT—to reduce the non-uniqueness of inversion.
+This integration of generative modeling with geophysical inversion is what inspires my research interest in this field.

 🛠 *Ongoing research*

-## Previous Research Topics: Seismic Impedance Inversion / Transformer / CNN
+## Previous Research Topics: Seismic Impedance Inversion/Transformer/CNN

 My research journey began during my Master’s studies, focusing on seismic impedance inversion.
-Over time, my work progressed fro    m TV to more adaptive structural constraints, from 1D to 2D inversion with improved lateral continuity, and from traditional model-driven approaches to deep learning methods with stronger nonlinear representation capabilities—ranging from CNNs to globally-aware Transformers.
+Over time, my work progressed from TV to more adaptive structural constraints, from 1D to 2D inversion with improved lateral continuity, and from traditional model-driven approaches to deep learning methods with stronger nonlinear representation capabilities—ranging from CNNs to globally-aware Transformers.
 These experiences not only deepened my understanding of inverse problems but also fueled my motivation to further explore the underlying theories and methodologies.

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">TGRS 2025</div><img src='images/pub1.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">